-Kemerhisar Solar Power Plant Project is located within the administrative boundaries of Bor district in Niğde province, Türkiye.
-The project consists of two photovoltaic (PV) power generation units within installed capasities of 190 kWe and 830 kWe respectively, situated on registered parcels.
-With these installed capacities, it is planned to generate 1,570,393.00 kWh/year and 357,913.00 kWh/year of electricity.
-An associated Energy Transmission Line (ETL) of approximately 8.6 km in length will connect the plants to the local distribution network via transformer stations near the Organized Industrial Zone (OIZ).
-A 7.6 km section of the transmission line is designed as an above-ground section, while the remaining 1 km is designed as an underground section.
+The Kemerhisar Solar Power Plant Project is located within the administrative boundaries of Bor district, Niğde province, Türkiye.
+The project comprises two photovoltaic (PV) power generation units within installed capacities of 190 kWe and 830 kWe, respectively, both located on registered parcels owned by Kemerhisar Municipality.
+Based on these installed capacities, the Project is expected to generate 1,570,393 kWh/year and 357,913 kWh/year of electricity.
+An associated Energy Transmission Line (ETL) of approximately 8.6 km in length will connect the power plants to the local distribution network via transformer stations located near the Organized Industrial Zone (OIZ).
+Of this, 7.6 km will be constructed as an overhead line, while the remaining 1 km will be installed underground.

-The project proponent is Kemerhisar Municipality.
-The environmental and social documentation including this Enviromental and Social Managemetn Plan (ESMP) and Land Acquisition and Resettlement Action Plan (LARAP) has been prepared by 2U1K Engineering and Consulting Inc. in line with Türkiye’s Environmental Law and and aligned with international standards, particularly Operational Policies (OP).
+The Project is being developed by Kemerhisar Municipality under the Sustainable Cities Project – II (Additional Financing), supported by İller Bankası A.Ş.
+(ILBANK) and financed by the World Bank .
+The environmental and social documentation including this Environmental and Social Management Plan (ESMP) and Land Acquisition and Resettlement Action Plan (LARAP), has been prepared by 2U1K Engineering and Consulting Inc. in accordance with Türkiye’s Environmental Law and alignment with international standards, particularly Operational Policies (OP) of the World Bank.

-This ESMP is developed in the context of the project’s expected integration with regional sustainability goals.
-The project is being developed under the framework of the Sustainable Cities Project – II (Additional Finance) supported by İller Bankası A.Ş.
-(ILBANK) and financed by the World Bank.
-As such, this ESMP has been prepared in alignment with World Bank Environmental and Social Framework (ESF) policies and relevant national environmental regulations.

-The ESMP aims to identify, evaluate, and manage potential environmental and social impacts associated with the construction and operation phases of the Kemerhisar SPP and its associated Electricity Transmission Line (ETL).
-The document outlines mitigation measures, monitoring activities, institutional responsibilities, and stakeholder engagement strategies to ensure the project’s compliance with both national legislation and international good practice standards.
+The purpose of this ESMP is to identify, assess, and manage potential environmental and social impacts associated with the construction and operation phases of the Project and its associated ETL.
+The document defines mitigation measures, monitoring requirements, institutional responsibilities, and stakeholder engagement processes to ensure compliance with national legislation and international good practice.

-The map showing the location of the project area is given in Figure 1-1 below.
+The location of the Project location is presented in Figure 1-1 and Figure 1-2 below.